Medley swimming: Technique

-The technique for medley relay events does not differ much from the technique for the separate events for the four strokes.
-The first swimmer swims the backstroke normally.
-The only difference for the following swimmers is that there is no start signal, but rather the previous swimmer completing his or her turn by touching the wall signals the start for the subsequent swimmer.
+The technique for medley relay events does not differ much from the technique for the separate events for the four strokes and the basic set of relay rules.
+The only difference between the Medley Relay and the Individual Medley is the order of the strokes and the number of swimmers.
+The order for the medley relay is: backstroke, breaststroke, butterfly, and freestyle.

+The main difference is for the second, third, and fourth swimmers on the relay team.
+The first swimmer swims backstroke normally, but all of the following swimmers must accurately judge the swimmer current swimming's distance, and conduct a relay dive right as the current swimmer touches the wall.
+There is no start signal for those swimmers.
 It is very important for the next swimmer off the block to accurately judge the time at which the swimmer in the water will touch the wall.
-A fast reaction could result in a significant time gain in the race, but a false start (diving early) will result in a disqualification.
+A fast reaction could result in a significantly faster time in the race, but a false start (diving early) will result in a disqualification.

-FINA rules require that a foot of the second, third or fourth swimmer must be contacting the platform while (and before) the incoming teammate is touching the wall; the starting swimmer may already be in motion, however, which saves 0.6–1 seconds compared to a regular start.
+World Aquatics rules require that a foot of the second, third or fourth swimmer must be touching the platform while (and before) the incoming teammate is touching the wall; the starting swimmer may already be in motion, however, which saves 0.6 – 1 second compared to a regular start.
 Furthermore, many swimmers may perform better in a relay than in an individual race owing to a team spirit atmosphere.
 As a result, relay times are typically 2–3 second faster than the sum of best times of individual swimmers.

 History

-Prior to 1952, the butterfly was not defined as a separate stroke from the breaststroke, and so medley races featured only three styles: backstroke, breaststroke, and freestyle.
+Until 1952, the butterfly was not defined as a separate stroke from the breaststroke, and so medley races featured three styles: backstroke, breaststroke, and freestyle.
 The usual distance of both the IM and the medley relay was thus 300 metres or yards rather than 400.
-In the United States, during the year of 1953, some medley races included the butterfly stroke, and the Amateur Athletic Union made it mandatory from 1954.
+During a 150-meter Individual Medley race, Henry Myers was one of the first to use an overarm recovery while swimming breaststroke, becoming one of the earliest forms of butterfly.
+In the United States, during the year of 1953, some medley races included the butterfly stroke, and the Amateur Athletic Union made it mandatory in 1954.

+From the beginning of the medley events, swimming times have drastically decreased due to science, technology, and improved training; e.g. technical swimming suits that reduce drag in the water and underwater cameras that help to analyze a swimmer's stroke.